alexfigliolia/galena/README.md

   // React to changes to the current user!
 });

-// Invoke proprietary mutations for the UserModel AppState.get("currentUser").updateUsername("awesomeUser");
+// The UserModel's custom methods are available on your Galena state!
+AppState.get("currentUser").updateUsername("awesomeUser");

 AppState.get("currentUser").addConnection("6");
 ```

-Using this extension pattern, each unit of `State` can exist as it's own data model with abstractions for proprietary mutations and business logic.
+Using this extension pattern, each unit of `State` can exist as it's own model with abstractions for proprietary mutations and business logic.
 Although slightly more complex on the surface, this pattern in very large applications will reduce the complexity of state management significantly.
 It'll also replicate what one might find at the persistence layer of server-side code - where persisted data structures are often modeled along side their mutation logic when interacting with a database or GQL Resolver.
-Because of this, the extension pattern may be beneficial for teams that lean fullstack instead of frontend/backend!
+Because of this, the extension pattern's syntactical uniformity may be beneficial for teams that lean fullstack instead of frontend/backend!

 ### Let's talk Performance!
-Galena's allowance for in-place state mutations allows it to be extremely fast at scale.
-In Galena, you'll never have to create new or immutable objects to ensure that your state mutations are delivered to consumers.
-All state transitions can safely occur in O(1) space and allow for significantly faster updates on large data structures.

-In addition to in-place mutations, Galena's composition architecture allows for safely making *extremely* frequent updates to your state.
-Because all mutations are isolated to a single unit of State at a given time, the rest of your application state remains completely idle - even when making complex mutations to a given unit.

-In `Galena`, state-subscriptions are optimized for performance as well.
-In more typical state management libraries, any changes to state will trigger a call to all open subscriptions on a given data store.
-This is not the case in `Galena`!
-When state changes, the only subscriptions that will re-compute are the ones that are directly tied to the unit of state that changed.
-All other subscriptions will remain dormant!
+In several areas of the `Galena` readme, there are references to performance and the relief of bottlenecks.
+In this section I'd like to share some hard numbers relating to areas of `Galena`'s architecture.

+#### In Place Mutations
+In Galena, state mutations can occur in-place (`O(1)` space).
+While you can use immutable data structures if you like, it's not required when using this library - by design.
+This is because even the most basic immutable state updates are about 4-5x slower than mutable state updates.
+This `4-5x` balloons even larger the more your state grows.
+When building `Galena`, I wanted to remove the notion of immutability wherever possible.

+#### Composition of State
+To further promote efficient state mutations, `Galena`'s composition architecture allows units of state to be operable without effecting adjacent units of state.
+This means you can can safely make *extremely* frequent updates to your state and be sure that your updates are scoped to specific units - and not your *entire* application state.
+This optimization extends to subscriptions as well!
+The only subscriptions that will ever be triggered when state changes, are the ones directly applied to the unit changing.

+#### Benchmarking
+Using 2 identical applications, I've profiled the performance of Galena vs. Redux using 10,000 state updates and 10 connected React Components that'll rerender on each state change.
+The results looked like the following:

+##### Galena vs. Redux with no middleware
+1. Redux - `33.6ms` to complete 10,000 state updates
+2. Galena - `5.5ms` to complete 10,000 state updates

+As the application scales with more state updates and connected components, the spread between `Galena` and Redux grows even further.
+Although I don't believe most applications will ever require 10,000 immediate state updates (unless building a game-like experience), `Galena` does relieve the bottle-necks of popular state management utilities quite well.

-### Let's talk support for Frontend Frameworks!
+### Support for Frontend Frameworks!
 `Galena` provides bindings for React through [react-galena](https://github.com/alexfigliolia/react-galena).
 This package provides factories for generating HOC's and hooks from your Galena instances and units of State!